Types of Spine Surgery Treatments in India: A Detailed Guide

 Procedure

-Spinal fusion is a surgical procedure designed to permanently connect two or more bones in the spine, effectively eliminating motion between them.
-This procedure is typically performed to make the spine more stable, correct significant deformities like scoliosis, or reduce chronic pain caused by conditions such as severe arthritis or after the removal of a damaged disc.
+Spinal fusion is a surgical procedure designed to permanently connect two or more bones in the spine.
+It effectively eliminates motion between them.
+This procedure is typically performed to make the spine more stable.
+It corrects significant deformities like scoliosis, or reduce chronic pain caused by conditions such as severe arthritis or after the removal of a damaged disc.
 By preventing movement between the fused bones, the surgery aims to alleviate pain and improve overall spinal stability.

 This procedure is typically performed to make the spine more stable, correct significant deformities like scoliosis, or reduce chronic pain caused by conditions such as severe arthritis or after the removal of a damaged disc.